Livingdead1989/livingdead1989.github.io/_posts/2026-08-26-intro-fibre-optics.md

   - ethernet
   - infrastructure
 excerpt: >
-  The fundamentals of fibre optics.
+  Exploring the world of fibre optic in networking, getting started.
 ---

 ## What is Fibre Optics?